keanumanson/FinTech-Homework-Casestudy/README.md

 Afterpay was founded in 2014 (shortly after Zip), with AfterPay's user base and market cap being considerably larger than that of Zip, as they are the main competitor and innovator in the space.

-* What are the other major companies in this domain?
+* The major companies in this domain:

 After Pay is Zip Co's immediate and biggest competitor as they offer almost identical  services.
-After Pay however is reasonably bigger and more sucsessfull with a larger customer base, and larger market cap valuation.
+After Pay however is reasonably bigger and more successful with a larger customer base, and larger market cap valuation.
+Another potentially big BNPL (buy now pay later) is PayPals recent move into the space with their product, PayPal Pay in 4.
+This offers a similar service to that of After Pay and Zip with some slight variations.
+PayPal's market cap is 9x bigger than Afterpay and 116 times bigger than Zip.
+Keep in mind that paypal's main valuation comes from their influence as a payment provider, not lending/BNPL services.
+PayPal has only recently moved into the Australian Lending space so they haven't gained as much momentum yet.

-Some other major companies within the lending domain are the Big 4 banks, Commonwealth Bank of Australia, Westpac Banking Corporation, Australia and New Zealand Banking Group, and National Australia Bank.
-All of which have credit card plans and services competing within the consumer lending industry.
+Some other major companies are the Big 4 banks, Commonwealth Bank of Australia, Westpac Banking Corporation, Australia and New Zealand Banking Group (ANZ), and National Australia Bank (NAB).
+All of which have credit card plans and services competing with significant market share within the consumer lending industry.
-credit card companies & banks
-after pay (include market cap), Paypal Buy now pay later

 ## Results

-* What has been the business impact of this company so far?
+* What has been the business impact of Zip Co so far?
+Zip has impacted other businesses by increasing the potential sales from customers.
+ZipPay increases sales by allowing customers to spend ahead, it also has affected online purchases as many online businesses have also benefited from BNPL services.

 * What are some of the core metrics that companies in this domain use to measure success?
-How is your company performing, based on these metrics? metrics?
+And how does Zip compare, based on these metrics?

-revenue, market share market cap etc profitability users

-* How is your company performing relative to competitors in the same domain? reasonably afterpay is bigger and better
+The main key metrics to compare lending buy now pay later services would be:

+Users/adoption - This is important as it shows and represents the usable success of the product and the popularity it holds in the eyes of their customers.
+Adoption is one of the biggest goals for any fintech company, so users are the best way to measure that adoption.
+Zip Co has an estimated 9.9 million active users globally, whereis their main competitor After Pay has an astounding 16.2 million global users.

+Revenue - Shows how much commissions and income they are generating.
+Zip Co's revenue was 102.1 million 2020 (yet 397.1 in 2021), and After Pay's was 519.2 million 2020 (a big difference)

+Profitability - This shows how successful their business model is, keeping in mind this metric can be distorted when a company makes large capital intensive purchases or acquisitions, which could benefit the company in the long run.
+However both Zip Co and Afterpay are both currently unprofitable, usually almost always reporting net losses.
+News.com said in an article that *The Australian market is saturated with BNPL providers with 12 listed on the Australian Stock Exchange, the most anywhere in the world.* As BNPL companies try to gain a competitive advantage and market share through undercutting their commissions and prices or through acquisitions it lowers the overall profitable opportunities in the space.

+Market cap - This represents the stock markets view and valuation of the company.
+Many fintech based companies rely on investments for their foundation, development and expansion.
+Often companies like Zip Co (which held its last funding round in 2021) hold many funding rounds, and their market cap represents their value within the space, and can be used as a metric for their success.
+Zip Co raised $893.6M over the 8 rounds, with a market cap of 1.55B, and After Pay has had a total of 3 funding rounds raising $448.7 million, with a market cap of 19.97B.

+Overall comparing Zip Co to After Pay clearly shows where ZIP Co stands within the industry.
+Afterpay makes such a good comparison because the two companies have nearly all products that are the biggest competitors.
+Zip Co is not the market leader and is quite far behind After Pay in the metrics discussed.
+Zip Co has gone on a spree of acquisitions recently, and has been focusing on their growth and development as a company to even include rebranding their logo, this all could benefit the company in the long run, already increased revenue year on year as shown above.
+It is most likely that their low profitability draws from their recent expansion.
+Their user count, although not the highest, is still insanely strong.
+Market cap and share price has plument recently which is assumed to be a market reacting to their late earnings/profitability report.
+*Zip (ASX:Z1P) CEO: ‘We’d be very, very profitable, but we’re reinvesting for growth’* With The Motley Fool commenting *'Perhaps this sluggish share price performance can be blamed on Zip’s lack of profitability.'*

-## Recommendations
+## Recommendations:

 * If you were to advise the company, what products or services would you suggest they offer?
 (This could be something that a competitor offers, or use your imagination!)

-research and develop in crypto, adopt and intergate continue to remain competitive in the space, effiencicy and cost, remain cheap etc

-* Why do you think that offering this product or service would benefit the company? exposerure, compettivie advantafe

-* What technologies would this additional product or service utilize?

-blockhain

-* Why are these technologies appropriate for your solution?

-fintech, new ideas
-decentralised securty
+A strong  or consideration for Zip Co would be for them to do research and development in the crypto and blockchain space.
+To potentially adopt and integrate, currently blockchain has many drawbacks, with gas fees etc. It is highly secure making it a good unhackable decentralized route for a lending and payment system such as Zip Co to pursue.
+It also helps them to continue to remain competitive in the space, they could even set up some sort of lending system, where a investor could deposit funds which are then used in the BNPL and issued out to customers and the return on that loan that Zip makes could be returned to the investor for providing the liquidity to facilitate the loa.
+This also lowers the risk that Zip takes on everytime a customer makes a loan based purchase, passing it onto the other investor in exchange for a reward. using decentralized databases and transactional services through the blockchain not only could reduce server and maintenance costs but increase the integrity and security of the transactions, customer information and IDs.

 ---
 ### *References*